 Shadow techniques taught included back projection, front projection, soft light, hard light, with glass -painted acetate, words printed on acetate , card, and scrap materials for the puppets.

-We gratefully acknowledge financial support from Arts Council England and the London Borough of Sutton for this project.
+This project was supported with funding from Arts Council England and the London Borough of Sutton.

-We offer bespoke workshops in making and performing with puppets and music for all ages and abilities.
+We currently offer bespoke workshops in making and performing with puppets for all ages and abilities.

 For example in a week at one Primary School we worked with teachers developing 'A Midsummer's Night Dream', Victorian Music Hall, Greek myths, Light and Shadow in Science, the Great Fire of London, and traditional fairy tales into a range of different performances given by pupils using shadow puppets.

 'Pathways to the North Pole' is an immersive winter project, taking children on an outdoor trail of arctic footprints, to a polar research station, where they hear the sound of a bearded seal singing under the ice.
 They have a snack, hear a story, and return to their classes, where a 3-D paper winter landscape awaits their imaginative play.

 'How Night Came' is our immersive summer project, based on a Brazilian folktale, with an eccentric Victorian explorer, Miss Cecilia Cree, leading work on rainforest characters and settings.